Terrorist act offences

 - collect or make documents likely to facilitate terrorist acts.

-A person may be convicted of a terrorist act offence if they:
+A person may be convicted of an offence if they:

-- intend to commit one of these offences
+- intended to commit one of these offences

 - were reckless as to whether their actions would amount to one of these offences.